Your Brain Health welcomes written contributions from the neuroscience, psychology and education communities.

 - Images: If you’ve got an image that can be used, then please let me know.
 But PLEASE get familiar with creative commons licenses first and make sure the image is ok to use.

 - If your article is published, please share with your friends via email, your website, Facebook, Twitter, and any other social media.
 The more people who view your post, the better is it for you and me!

-- I’m NOT in the business of promoting products or services.
+- I do NOT promote businesses or products.
 Please don’t bother contacting me to request a sponsored post.
-Fullstop.
+Full stop.
 Period.
 End of story.

-*I’m busy and receive many emails daily for all kinds of interesting people.
-You’d be surprised how many people fail to follow this simple instruction!
+*I’m busy and receive many emails daily from all kinds of interesting people.
+This is my instruction-following respect-for-my-time filter.
+You’d be surprised how many people fail to follow this simple instruction.